code-423n4/2024-05-predy/README.md

 ## Main invariants

 - Assuming sufficient liquidity, safe vaults cannot be liquidated, whereas unsafe vaults can be liquidated.
 This ensures that only positions that pose a risk to the system are targeted for liquidation, maintaining the integrity of the platform.
-- Given sufficient liquidity, the reallocation of ranges is always possible.
+- If there is sufficient liquidity and the range threshold conditions are met, the reallocation of the Uniswap V3 LP range is always possible.

 ## Attack ideas (where to focus for bugs)